 - A. Personnel Requirements: The requirements for the CQC organization are a Safety and Health Manager, CQC System Manager, a Design Quality Manager (if applicable), and sufficient number of additional qualified personnel to ensure safety and Contract compliance.
 The Safety and Health Manager shall satisfy the requirements of Specification 01 35 26 Safety Requirements and reports directly to a senior project (or corporate) official independent from the CQC System Manager.
 The Safety and Health Manager will also serve as a member of the CQC Staff.
 Personnel identified in the technical provisions as requiring specialized skills to assure the required work is being performed properly will also be included as part of the CQC organization.
 The Contractor's CQC staff maintains a presence at the site at all times during progress of the work and have complete authority and responsibility to take any action necessary to ensure Contract compliance.
 The CQC staff will be subject to acceptance by the Contracting Officer or Authorized designee.
 Provide adequate office space, filing systems, and other resources as necessary to maintain an effective and fully functional CQC organization.
 Promptly complete and furnish all letters, material submittals, shop drawings submittals, schedules and all other project documentation to the CQC organization.
 The CQC organization is responsible to maintain these documents and records at the site at all times, except as otherwise acceptable to the Government. - B. CQC System Manager: Identify as CQC System Manager an individual within the onsite work organization that is responsible for overall management of CQC and has the authority to act in all CQC matters for the Contractor.
-The CQC system Manager is required to be a graduate engineer, graduate architect, or a graduate of construction management, with a minimum of COR to determine qualifications based on project complexity at construction review years construction experience on construction similar to the scope of this Contract./ construction person with a minimum of COR to determine qualifications based on project complexity at construction review years in related work.
+The CQC system Manager is required to be a graduate engineer, graduate architect, or a graduate of construction management, with a minimum of 2 years PM or COR to determine qualifications based on project complexity at construction review 2 years construction experience on construction similar to the scope of this Contract.
 This CQC System manager is on the site at all times during construction and is employed by the General Contractor.
-The CQC System Manger is

-- assigned as CQC System Manager but has duties as project superintendent in addition to quality control.
+The CQC System Manger is assigned as CQC System Manager but has duties as project superintendent in addition to quality control.
 Identify in the plan an alternate to serve in the event of the CDQC System Manager's absence.
-The requirements for the alternate are the same as the CQC System Manager. - C. CQC Personnel: In addition to CQC personnel specified elsewhere in the contract, provide as part of the CQC organization specialized personnel to assist in the CQC System Manager for the following areas, as applicable: electrical, mechanical, civil, structural, environmental, architectural, materials technician submittals clerk, Commissioning Agent/LEED specialist, and low voltage systems.
-These individuals or specified technical companies are directly employed by the General Contractor and cannot be employed by a supplier or subcontractor on this project; be responsible to the CQC System Manager; be physically present at the construction site during work on the specialized personnel's areas of responsibility; have the necessary education or experience in accordance with the Experience Matrix listed herein.
-These individuals have no other duties other than quality control.
+The requirements for the alternate are the same as the CQC System Manager.

+C. CQC Personnel: In addition to CQC personnel specified elsewhere in the contract, provide as part of the CQC organization specialized personnel to assist in the CQC System Manager for the following areas, as applicable: electrical, mechanical, civil, structural, environmental, architectural, materials technician submittals clerk, Commissioning Agent/LEED specialist, and low voltage systems.
+These individuals or specified technical companies are employees of the prime or subcontractor; be responsible to the CQC System Manager; be physically present at the construction site during work on the specialized personnel's areas of responsibility; have the necessary education or experience in accordance with the Experience Matrix listed herein.
+These individuals can perform other duties but need to be allowed sufficient time to perform the specialized personnel's assigned quality controls duties as described in the CQC Plan.
+A single person can cover more than one area provided that the single person is qualified to perform QC activities in each designated and that workload allows.